Leonard Hofstadter: Personality

-Although Leonard feels at home with his geek colleagues, he wants to be more social.
-Of all the main characters, he is the one who has almost no difficulty interacting with "non-geek" individuals.
+Although Leonard feels at home with his geek colleagues, he wants to be more social; of the four main male characters, he has the least difficulty interacting with "non-geek" individuals.
 He is instantly captivated by Penny, and from the beginning sets out to date her.
 In early episodes, Leonard is reluctant to let Penny know about his recreational activities (such as Klingon Boggle), as he does not want her to see him as a geek.
-While certainly a geek by most definitions, he is far less socially inept than Sheldon (who is unable to grasp social norms and is often even dismissive of them), Raj (who was unable to talk to women unless he was under the influence of alcohol or anti-anxiety prescription drugs, and even after getting over his handicap still tended to speak inappropriately), and Howard (who was often seen as "creepy" when flirting with women, including Penny).
+While certainly a geek by most definitions, he is far less socially inept than Sheldon (who is unable to grasp social norms and is often even dismissive of them), Raj (who is initially unable to talk to women unless he is under the influence of alcohol or anti-anxiety prescription drugs, and even after getting over his handicap still tends to speak inappropriately), and Howard (who is often seen as "creepy" when flirting with women, including Penny).

-Leonard is also musically inclined, as he can play the cello.
+Leonard is also musically inclined, playing the cello.
 He claims that his parents made him take cello lessons when he was young.
-As seen in the season 1 episode "The Hamburger Postulate", he and Leslie Winkle have sex, after meeting to practice their instruments, which Leonard calls "a little musical foreplay".
+In season 1 episode "The Hamburger Postulate", he and Leslie Winkle have sex, after meeting to practice their instruments, which Leonard calls "a little musical foreplay".

-Despite his attempts not to appear to be a geek, Leonard owns, among other things, Star Wars hygiene products, a prop of the One Ring, Star Trek and Star Trek: The Next Generation officers' uniforms, an expansive Superman comic book collection and a Battlestar Galactica Colonial warrior's flight suit.
-Early in the series, Leonard tried to get rid of his collectables to impress Penny with his maturity.
-However, he changed his mind when he saw that Penny was already dating another man.
+Despite his attempts not to appear to be a geek, Leonard owns Star Wars hygiene products, a prop of the One Ring, Star Trek and Star Trek: The Next Generation officers' uniforms, an expansive Superman comic book collection and a Battlestar Galactica Colonial warrior's flight suit.
+Early in the series, Leonard tries to get rid of his collectables to impress Penny with his maturity.
+However, he changes his mind when he sees that Penny is already dating another man.